 Isabela serves as the social media manager, content entry and work flow coordinator for Climatelinks.
 She assists with knowledge management, research and writing blogs.
 Previously, Isabela provided communication and content management support to organizations such as the United Nations Volunteers programme in Ecuador and Gavi, the Vaccine Alliance in Washington, DC.
 Isabela is excited to apply her skills on the Climatelinks team and engage the Climatelinks community with the platform.

-Editor’s Pick: Building local capacity tools & resources on Climatelinks
+Editor’s Pick: Building Local Capacity Tools and Resources on Climatelinks

 This month we are exploring what it means to build local capacity to address climate change.
 Building local capacity starts with an understanding of the local stakeholders’ needs.
 Then, a tool, method, or approach can be developed or tailored to the local context together with the local stakeholders.
 This enables stakeholders to make decisions for themselves based on their needs.